wp-plugins/smart-forms/readme.txt

 7. Advance email formatting
 8. Example of a form with a calculated field
 9. Calculated field interface
-10. Example of date field
+10. Dragging a form element
-11. Conditional logic example
+11. Form Entries example
 == Changelog ==
 = Smart Forms 2.5 =
 * Update smart forms logic, making required but hidden fields in the forms not required.